nidhisht/kubectl-cheatsheet/README.md

 # Create a pod with name as redis, image as redis:alpine and label labelname=labelvalue
 kubectl run redis -l labelkey=labelvalue --image=redis:alpine

-# create a service with name redis-service to expose redis pod  on port 6379
+# Create a service redis-service to expose the redis application within the cluster on port 6379
 kubectl expose pod redis --port=6379 --name redis-service
 ```